paapa-kusi/mercury-marketplace/backend/schemas/schemaOverview.md

 The database is split into three schemas: one representing users (professors/students), one representing listings, and one representing universities.
-All of this is probably going to end up modified down the line
+All of this is probably going to end up modified down the line.

 # Users (userModel.js)